Pagnarith-Pit/PhD-Thesis-/Chapter1/README.md

 A key challenge stems from the fact that *effective tutoring is not merely a linguistic task but a pedagogical one*.
 Human tutors draw on principles such as scaffolding, contingent feedback, and adjustment to a learner’s zone of proximal development.
 These practices involve strategic choices—varying the specificity of hints, diagnosing misconceptions, guiding the learner through intermediate steps—that cannot be reduced to token-level pattern reproduction.
 Although pre-training corpora may contain examples of tutoring dialogues, LLMs do not inherently internalize the instructional principles that underlie them.

 Compounding this issue is the absence of a unified, operational definition of what constitutes a “good” AI tutor.
 Recent work has begun to identify desirable behaviours—such as providing relevant hints, maintaining supportive tone, and preserving coherence across turns—but these dimensions remain fragmented, often drawing selectively from tutoring, conversational AI, and general NLP evaluation literature.
 Importantly, several behavioural traits (e.g., tone, coherence) overlap with established NLP metrics and often improve automatically with model size.
-In contrast, the ability to *provide pedagogical guidance*—helping learners progress without directly giving answers—remains uniquely tied to educational theory and substantially under-explored.
+In contrast, the ability to *provide pedagogical guidance*—helping learners progress without revelaing answers or solutions immediately—remains uniquely tied to educational theory and substantially under-explored.
 Improving this behaviour is not only central to effective learning but also essential for closing the gap between human tutors and artificial tutoring systems.

 Given its pedagogical significance and the limited methodological tools available to study it, this chapter focuses on the dimension of **Providing Guidance**.
 To make progress, two challenges must be addressed: (1) evaluating guidance reliably, and (2) improving it meaningfully.